abimaelbarea/abimaelbarea/README.md

 ![Header](main.png)

 ## About me

-### First programming language and when you learned
+### First programming language and when
 Basic, I was 12.

-### Programming languages you learned and used during your career
+### Programming languages learned and used

 - Basic
 - Ada
 - C
 - Bash
+- Assembly: MC68000
+- Assembly: MC88110
 - Java
 - C++
 - Python